 Editor's note: This article was first published on Let Grow, the nonprofit promoting childhood independence and resilience, which provides free materials for schools and parents.
 It is reprinted here by permission.

-It’s a natural instinct for any parent: the need to protect their child from danger.
+A parent’s need to protect their child from danger is a natural instinct.
 The problem is that parents these days seem to see danger everywhere they look.
 How can you learn to overcome fear-based parenting and let your kids become strong and independent?
-I talked with Professor Barbara Sarnecka and got some simple tips to help you learn to let go of the fear.
+I spoke with Barbara Sarnecka, Ph.D., a cognitive sciences professor at the University of California–Irvine, to get some simple tips to help anxious parents learn to let go of the fear.

 The researchers concluded that it came down to a matter of morals.
 In short, people felt there was something morally wrong about leaving kids on their own.
 That moral judgment led them to assume that those kids were automatically in danger.